Back to top

 Eligibility and award criteria

-The Lifetime Achievement Awards are conferred in recognition of service over 20 years, and exceptional leadership and achievements or contributions to mental health, alcohol and other drugs, and/or suicide prevention reform.
+The Lifetime Achievement Awards recognise individuals who have made an exceptional and sustained contribution over 20 years or more to mental health, alcohol and other drugs, and/or suicide prevention reform.
+Eligible nominees must:

-Lifetime achievement may be demonstrated against one of more of the following criteria:
+Lifetime achievement may be demonstrated against one or more of the following criteria:

 The nominee’s history of service to the mental health, alcohol and other drug, and/or suicide prevention sectors—in particular, positions of leadership the nominee has held such as on boards or as chair of committees.
 Any other known history, such as participation on committees and workgroups, and any examples of the nominee representing the sector officially as a liaison to other organisations or at state, national or international meetings.